top of page

 Thermoguide Ltd is a private owned company providing electronics engineering services to the high tech community.

-During the last 15 years Thermoguide provided design and analysis services to the professional sound engineering community.
+During the last 15 years Thermoguide provided design and analysis services to Waves Audio - a leading software and hardware tools provider to the professional sound engineering community.

-Low cost monitors can be used with excellent sound results because they do not have to reproduce bass notes.
+With these subwoofers , low cost monitors can be used with excellent results because they do not have to reproduce bass notes and can blend perfectly with the subs.

-Subwoofers can be made very small compared to traditional subwoofers by using MFB (Motion Feed Back ).
+Subwoofers can only be made small by using some active control like Motion Feed Back (MFB).

 In 1968 Phillips published a paper describing the benefits of MFB for low frequency reproduction by small speakers.